Essays for A New Philadelphia Apologetic

 In Christian dogma, “personhood” is not defined by the actions of the flesh, but by the thoughts of the mind and desires of the heart.
 Thus, the person is not the body.
 The person dwells in the body as the patriarch Abraham dwelt in a tent.
 And Greek philosophers long ago borrowed the pagan concept of the immortal soul to represent Christian “personhood,” whereas a human being has no spiritual life until born of Spirit, which is a second birth not now received until the fleshly body has reached maturity and is capable of repentance.
 This gift of a second birth, spiritual life, is of God (Rom 6:23) and is not of human parents.

-The physically-living person who hears Jesus’ words and believes the One who sent Jesus does so because the Father has given life to this person, for “the dead” must be made spiritually alive because they can hear the spiritually uttered words of Jesus.
+The physically-living person who hears Jesus’ words and believes the One who sent Jesus does so because the Father has given life to this person, for “the dead” must be made spiritually alive before they can hear the spiritually uttered words of Jesus.
 Oh, the dead can hear the sound that Jesus’ words make as they move air molecules, just as the dead saw the invalid healed on the Sabbath day as a self-evident violation of the Sabbath commandment—after all, the man had been an invalid for 38 years; he could have been healed on the following day, the first day of the week, or so the dead evidently reasoned.
 But the renewing Breath of God (Ps 104:30) was “uttered” on the Sabbath, not on the following day when Israel could not enter into God rest (cf. Heb 3:16-4:11; Ps 95:10-11; Num chap 14), with the “rest of God” that caused the renewal of the invalid coming through Jesus delivering the Father’s words.

 Therefore, in order to hear Jesus’ words and to discern spiritual things, a person must be born of Spirit, and the person born of Spirit who believes the Father passes from death to life without coming under judgment.
 The Son will automatically give this born-of-Spirit disciple immortality, but will not necessarily give immortality to the flesh of this person while he or she lives physically.
 The inner new creature born of Spirit and the flesh are separate entities.
 And except for those who remain physically alive when Jesus returns, the flesh of every born-of-Spirit son of God will return to dust before Jesus returns to reveal judgments (1 Cor 4:5), or as the case might be, lack of judgments for the ones who have passed from death to life.